lukebrady/infrastructure/README.md

 # automation
-General repository for Puppet, Terraform, Salt, and Vagrant code.
+General repository for Puppet, Terraform, and Vagrant code.